Inspiring Doctrinal Innovation (IDI)

 Essay Content, Structure, and Audience:

-- A note on evidence: authors may refer to themselves in the first person (e.g., “I could not put down the book”), but personal and professional experience are no substitute for external evidence.
+• A note on support/citations: authors may refer to themselves in the first person (e.g., “I could not put down the book”), but personal and professional experience are no substitute for external citations.

 Essay Format: